ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Additional Ablation and Analysis

 Our method relies on the implicit bias of the network, linking training samples to the learned weights.
-Consequently, if a large portion of the training set is missing from the candidate superset, performance naturally decreases.
-Importantly, in practice it is reasonable to expect supersets that cover most of the training set, especially since our method’s efficiency allows scaling to very large candidate pools without the need to train reference models.
-As shown in \Cref{app:given_samples}, performance is strongest when most of the training set is included, but our attack also works well under partial training coverage.
-In all cases, evaluation is on a random $5,000$ ($10\%$) samples from the candidate pool to avoid influence from candidate pool size on the reported metrics.
+Consequently, if a large portion of the training set is missing from the evaluation set, performance naturally decreases.
+Importantly, in practice it is reasonable to expect evaluation set that cover most of the training set, especially since our method’s efficiency allows scaling to very large candidate pools without the need to train reference models.
+As shown in \Cref{app:given_samples_combined}, for the No-Auxiliary-Knowledge setting performance is strongest when most of the training set is included, but our attack also works well under partial training coverage.
+In all cases, evaluation is on a random $8,000$ ($10\%$) samples from the candidate pool to avoid influence from candidate pool size on the reported metrics.

+In \Cref{tab:low_coverage_comparison_app} we show a direct comparison with the previous best methods under only 10\% coverage in our realistic scenario.
+Even with this low coverage, our results are comparable to the best competitors, and with higher coverage our method clearly surpasses them (\Cref{tab:combined}).
+Higher coverage is a likely scenario in many practical settings, such as auditing whether a specific dataset was used to train a model, or when a dataset is known to contain the training set but the exact subset used is unknown..

 \begin{SCtable}[1.6][h]